 Working in a very similar way to threat blocking, you can use DNS filtering to block different types of content as well: advertising, pornography, hate sites, and other not-safe-for-work content.
 The process is pretty much the same— websites and IP addresses appear on a curated list of known ‘bad’ content.

-In my experience, this works really well for ad blocking, but it can definitely fall short for other not-safe-for-work content.
-That’s because the blocking is based on categorization of content, and content today is very dynamic.
+In my experience, this works really well for ad blocking, but it can definitely fall short of other not-safe-for-work content.
+That’s because the blocking is based on the categorization of content, and content today is very dynamic.
 Take social media as an example.
-Everything from play-dates, to pets, to profanity can appear on social platforms.
-And blocking the entire social site is a “throwing the baby out with the bathwater” situation, as you’re blocking the “good” content the user is there for in an attempt to weed out the “bad” content you don’t want seen.
+Everything from play-dates to pets, to profanity, can appear on social platforms.
+And blocking the entire social site is a “throwing the baby out with the bathwater” situation, as you’re blocking the “good” content the user is there for in an attempt to weed out the “bad” content you don’t want to be seen.

 Consider using the flow, too